nbice1/First-Order-Logic/README.md

 -I,k-l,m-n - Apply Biconditional Introduction using the formulas from k to l and m to n.
 The formula at k must be identical to the formula at n and the formula at l must be identical to the formula at m.

+=I,c - Apply Identity Introduction with constant c, outputting =(c,c).

+=E,n,m - Apply Identity Elimination using the identity at line n and replacing instances of the first constant by the second at line m.

+XI,n,c,x - Apply Existential Introduction to the formula at line n, replacing each free instance of constant c by variable x.

+XE,k,n,m,c - Apply Existential Elimination to the existentially-quantified formula at line k and the subproof beginning at n and ending at m.
+The formula at line n must be the subformula of the formula at line k with the free instances of its variable replaced by the constant c.
+This constant must not appear earlier in the proof, nor can it be in the formula at line m.
+The formula at line m will be outputted.

+UE,n,c - Apply Universal Elimination to the formula at line n, replacing each free instance of its variable with the constant c.

+UI,n,c,x - Apply Universal Introduction to the formula at line n, replacing each instance of constant c by variable x.
+Constant c cannot appear in a premise or a previous assumption.

+Some rules can currently be used in nonstandard ways, but the system should remain sound.
+Finding any violations of soundness would be greatly appreciated.